-How to make Smoking Cocktails with Dry Ice (or not!)
-Smokey cocktails are the gold standard of Halloween, adult style, and I’ll show you how to create them at home using dry ice and other trade secrets from the best mixologists.
+Want to know how to make cool smoked cocktails?
+I’ll show you how to create them at home using dry ice and other trade secrets from the best mixologists!

+Your fall cocktail is about to get spooky!
 There’s nothing more spectacular than a great cocktail billowing with spooky smoke, and this effect is easy to do for yourself using dry ice and other creative methods.
-But don’t think smokey cocktails are only for Halloween, you can infuse a smoke flavor into all kinds of drinks to create a cozy, woodsy, fall vibe.
+But don’t think smoked cocktails are only for Halloween, you can infuse a smoke flavor into all kinds of drinks to create a cozy, woodsy, fall vibe.

 ~ Dini, aka The Flavor Bender, makes her own homemade shimmery liqueur for this gorgeous drink, then adds crushed dry ice for a subtle smoking effect.
 Classic Martini Glasses are a must for this cocktail.

 ~Half Baked Harvest creates an extra spooky atmosphere with smoking flasks and beakers!
 She colors her spooky cocktail partially black using activated charcoal, rims her glasses with black lava salt, and then adds a small amount of dry ice for the finishing touch.

 ~ Craft & Cocktails makes this fruity drink with an interesting cinnamon grapefruit syrup and a touch of absinthe.
 The long tapered cocktail glass really works to concentrate the dry ice smoke to great effect.

 ~ Wander Spice bases this interesting cocktail on a classic Basque drink called Kalimotxo ~ it’s equal parts cola and cheap red wine!
 Katherine takes this cocktail to the next level with a touch of gold lustre dust and gold leaf, both of which you can find on Amazon.